RobMayer/Olympia/README.md

-# OlympiaLang
+# Olympia
-Localizations for the Olympia Project
+Localizations and Issue-tracker for the Olympia Project